halflemonpie/FriedRiceKingdom_Backend/search.md

 Do it from the contend

-1. Set up the sate for the data, you will need tow state to share the same information, and you will know why
+1. Set up the state for the data, you will need two states to share the same information, and you will know why

    ```react
    const [data, setData] = useState([]);
    const [dataRaw, setDataRaw] = useState([]);
    ```

-2. set up a input field for search bar
+2. Set up a input field for search bar

    ```js
    import React from "react";